-An introductory subject in human anatomy, embracing the disciplines of gross anatomy (topographical anatomy) and histology.
-Teaching hours per week include: one 3-hour practical/tutorial class of Anatomy, with an additional 2hour class of histology in Session 2 only, together with 1-2 hours of lectures in Session 1 and 2 hours of lectures in Session 2.
+An introductory course in human anatomy, embracing the disciplines of gross anatomy (topographical anatomy) and histology.
+Teaching hours per week include: one 3-hour practical/tutorial class of Anatomy, with an additional 2-hour class of histology in Session 2 only, together with 1-2 hours of lectures in Session 1 and 2 hours of lectures in Session 2.